CheesecakeLabs/EZCoreData/README.md

 A library that builds up the basic main and private contexts for CoreData and brings a few utility methods

-## Brief Reference:
-- `EZCoreData`: used for managing the instances of the project's `NSPersistentContainer` and `NSManagedObjectContext`
-- `EZCoreDataLogger`, used for holding the default ENUMs for LogLevel, Error and ResultCallback, as well as some convenient methods to manage logging (error, warning and info logging)
-- `NSManagedObjectContext+Save`: contains a convenience method (actually, sync and/or async versions of a method) for when you want to ensure the `privateThreadContext` saved changes will be propagated in its parent and siblings.
-- `NSManagedObject+Create`: a set of convenience methods for creating and saving an Object
-- `NSManagedObject+Read`: contains convenience methods to count objects and read list or single objects from the database
-- `NSManagedObject+Update`: used to import objects to the database.
-Included the method `getOrCreate` as well
-- `NSManagedObject+Delete`: used to delete a list of objects with the given characteristics, allowing the user to avoid deleting from a given list

-## Example
+## Example Project

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone this repo, and run `pod install` from the Example directory first.

-## Requirements
-* iOS 10.0+

 ## Installation